-- i.
-You agree to compete at the best of your ability at all times throughout the tournament. - ii.
-You agree to be respectful of tournament sponsors and suppliers and agree that you will not publicly voice an endorsement or acknowledgement of any product, service or company while participating in any official tournament ceremony. - iii.
+- I. You agree to compete at the best of your ability at all times throughout the tournament. - II.
 You agree not to engage in any conduct or do anything that will bring, or is likely to bring, TA, the Event Host or the tournament into ridicule or disrepute.